HansZizold/Capstone-project_Concert/README.md

-# Capstone-project_Concert
+# CAPSTONE PROJECT
 A page about an imaginary concert with my favorite singers and groups

-# CAPSTONE PROJECT

 ## DESCRIPTION
 In this project the CREATIVE COMMONS GLOBAL SUBMIT page will be replicated and the theme was changed to a imaginary concert in my country Bolivia.